Access Free Vermont Criminal & Arrest Records

 Waterbury, VT 05671-1300

-Employment based searches will need consent from job applicants and those that require fingerprinting can visit a Vermont Identification Center or a local law enforcement agency to check if they offer these services.
+Employment-based searches will need consent from job applicants, and those who require fingerprinting can visit a Vermont Identification Center or a local law enforcement agency to check if they offer these services.
 Law enforcement agencies can request fingerprint cards from the FBI.22

 The completed signed authorization form will need to be brought to the appointment as these identification centers will typically submit the form along with the fingerprints to the VCIC.